 The Transparency Statement outlines the water and wastewater pricing structures and the reasons for the pricing structures.
-The Commission considers both the structure and the reasons to be compliant with the CoAG Principles.
+The Commission considers both the structure and the reasons to be compliant with the 1994 CoAG pricing principles.

 Cabinet received the information on pricing structures that was included in Transparency Statement - Part A and was sufficiently informed in its decision-making for water and wastewater pricing.